A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \subsubsection{Wald-Wolfowitz (WW) Runs Test}

 This is one of the earliest known non-parametric tests for the equality of two univariate distributions \cite{ww}: Let $\sX_{N_1}$ and $\sY_{N_2}$ be i.i.d. samples of size $N_1$ and $N_2$ as in~\eqref{2}.
-A {\it run} in the pooled sample $\cZ_N=\sX_{N_1}\cup \sY_{N_2}$ is a maximal non-empty segment of adjacent elements with the same label when the elements in $\cZ_N$ are arranged in increasing order.\footnote{Ties occur with zero probability by the assumption that both the distribution functions $F$ and $G$ are continuous.} If the two distributions are different, the elements with labels 1 and 2 would be clumped together, and the total number of runs $C(\cZ_N)$ in $\cZ_N$ will be small.
+A {\it run} in the pooled sample $\cZ_N=\sX_{N_1}\cup \sY_{N_2}$ is a maximal non-empty segment of adjacent elements with the same label when the elements in $\cZ_N$ are arranged in increasing order.
+If the two distributions are different, the elements with labels 1 and 2 would be clumped together, and the total number of runs $C(\cZ_N)$ in $\cZ_N$ will be small.
 On the other hand, for distributions which are equal/close, the different labels are jumbled up and $C(\cZ_N)$ will be large.
-Thus, the WW-test rejects $H_0$ for large values of $C(\cZ_N)$.
+Thus, the WW-test rejects $H_0$ for small values of $C(\cZ_N)$.